satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 experiments as well as publication of experiments that did not produce results.
-By appropriately labeling the articles as such, one can quantify the success of a method or paradigm as well as provide an additional factor in assessing scientists' contribution to the community.
+By appropriately labeling the articles as such, one can quantify the success of a method or paradigm as well as provide an additional factor in assessing scientists' contributions to the community.

+\*Software review example:\*

 3. \*\*Acknowledge reviewers\*\*